AndrusAsumets/supershy-client/README.md

 give something back to the humanity as kindness seems to be in short supply these days everywhere.

+### Features
+* Creates a SSH tunnel proxy using VPS provider(s) you define.
+* Periodically changes VPS nodes and thus your exit IP.
+* Experimentally, can route all your system-wide traffic through the proxy using tun2proxy.
+However, killswitch is yet to be implemented, so some requests might leak when proxies are being rotated.

 ### Supported VPS
 Digital Ocean, Hetzner, Vultr.